The Most Thoughtful and Useful Teacher Gift Ideas, According to Actual Teachers

 Spinning Hat Retro Vinyl Coasters

-It may feel like taking the easy way out to get something artsy for the art teacher, or sporty for the physical education coach.
+It may feel like taking the easy way out to get an artsy gift for the art teacher, or something sporty for the physical education coach.
 But take music teacher Allie’s word for it when gifting this year: Playing to an educator’s passion is a can’t-miss strategy.
 “I always love music-related things I can decorate with, especially coasters or unscented candles,” says Allie, who works with elementary-aged kids.
-These stylish retro-inspired vinyl coasters, which measure four inches in diameter, should make ending the day with a hard-earned glass of her beverage of choice that much more fun.
+These stylish retro-inspired vinyl coasters, which measure four inches in diameter, should make ending the day with a hard-earned glass of their favorite beverage that much more enjoyable.